dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme-3.md

 Ok, so inside our `my_cool_theme_scripts` function you'll see yet another function from WordPress Core called `wp_enqueue_style` which is used by WordPress to add the stylesheets to the header (via `wp_head()`).
 This function is also getting two arguments.

 Here the first argument is the _handle_ of our stylesheet.
 All you need to know right now about this is that it should be *unique* so it is often prefixed (i.e. just add your theme name to the beginning of the handle).
 The second argument is the actual location of our stylesheet.
-WordPress has another helper function `get_stylesheet_uri()' which literally looks for the file `style.css` in the root of your theme - so in this case this is all we need here.
+WordPress has another helper function `get_stylesheet_uri()` which literally looks for the file `style.css` in the root of your theme - so in this case this is all we need here.

 ##Side notes on functions.php
 This is where I start to be opinionated about _how_ themes should be built.
 You've noticed that I told you to add this code to `functions.php`, and you will see many other tutorials talk about placing code here.
 Technically, that is all correct, because all functions placed here will work as expected.
 However, we are not just writing code that functions correctly, we are trying to write code that is easy to edit, maintain, and update, so we should be thinking about code organization at all times.